 Our qualifications include, but are not limited to, the following:

 We have recovered billions of dollars in verdicts & settlements.

 We were selected as one of the 2015 Elite Trial Lawyers 50 firms.

 Kurt Arnold and Jason Itkin were selected to the Lawdragon 500 Leading Lawyers in America.

 Our founding attorneys were honored in the "40 Under 40" awards program.

-Attorney Jason Itkin was invited to join the Inner Circle of Advocates.
+Attorneys Jason Itkin and Kurt Arnold have been invited to join the Inner Circle of Advocates.

 Due to the unique hazards of the maritime industry, the National Maritime Safety Administration was formed to represent the marine cargo handling industry in the United States in safety and to "aid, advance, assist, encourage, promote, and support safety in marine cargo handling operations."
 In alliance with the Occupational Safety and Health Administration, the organizations work together to provide those in the marine cargo handling industry with "information, guidance, and access to training resources that will help them protect employees' health and safety."

 If you suffered a serious injury while performing your longshore duties it is your right to seek compensation from your employer to protect your family and your livelihood.
 If a loved one died while involved in the operation of loading or unloading cargo from a vessel, you may also be able to file a claim.
 Our maritime attorneys at Arnold & Itkin are experienced and have a successful track record with marine-related cases.
 Call us today to learn more!

 Ensuring that you have a safe working environment is your employer's job, but you can take precautions to avoid injury while working as a longshoreman.
 Keep the following in mind when working on the docks: